Associate Professor of Physics

 Fullerton, CA 92834

-I am an associate professor in the Department of Physics at California State University, Fullerton.
+I am a professor in the Department of Physics at California State University, Fullerton.
 My current research interests focus on using numerical relativity to model sources of gravitational waves, such as merging black holes.
-I join professors Jocelyn Read, Josh Smith, and Al Agnew in Cal State Fullerton’s Gravitational Wave Physics and Astronomy Center (GWPAC), and I also am a member of the Simulating eXtreme Spacetimes (SXS) collaboration and the LIGO Scientific Collaboration.
+I join professors Jocelyn Read, Josh Smith, and Al Agnew in Cal State Fullerton’s Nicholas and Lee Begovich Center for Gravitational-Wave Physics and Astronomy (GWPAC), and I also am a member of the Simulating eXtreme Spacetimes (SXS) collaboration and the LIGO Scientific Collaboration.

 I am contributing to the development of SpECTRE, the SXS Collaboration’s next-generation numerical-relativity code.
-Jocelyn Read, Josh Smith, and I area also contributing to charting a course for the next generation of gravitational-wave science in the United Sates, looking at concepts like Cosmic Explorer.
+Jocelyn Read, Josh Smith, and I am also contributing Cosmic Explorer, a concept for the next gravitational-wave observatory in the United States.

 Starting in 2018, I am leading an annual one-week summer workshop that introduces students from local community colleges to gravitational waves and high-performance computing.